 RSPCA Australia employs specialised animal welfare Assessors to assess farms against the RSPCA’s animal welfare standards, which go beyond what is required by law.
 This program is entirely independent of the state/territory RSPCA Inspectors, whose role it is to enforce existing animal protection legislation on behalf of the state/territory government.

-RSPCA Approved farms are visited by an RSPCA Assessor 2–4 times a year, with additional unscheduled visits.
+Farms with certification from RSPCA Approved are visited by an RSPCA Assessor 2–4 times a year, with additional unscheduled visits.
 As part of a typical assessment, an RSPCA Assessor will observe all areas where animals are kept as part of the Scheme and check the RSPCA’s standards are being met.

 John, a former free-range chicken farmer has been an Assessor with the scheme for 6 years.